Special Educational Needs Provision

 Input from Therapists/Advisory Teachers/other Specialist Support Services

-School have actively sought the advice and expertise of support services; Autistic Spectrum Disorder and Behaviour services, Speech and language Therapy, Jigsaw Therapy and Occupational therapy, Physiotherapy, ICT Consultant, Educational Psychologists and Communication and Literacy Services.
-Our school have also taken part in the colour vision deficiency awareness training to support children in school.
+School has actively sought the advice and expertise of support services; Autistic Spectrum Disorder and Behaviour services, Speech and language Therapy, Occupational therapy, Educational Psychologists and Communication and Literacy Services. .

 Parent Support Involvement/Liaison

-Daily communication with parents/carers. log books, homework diaries, emails to encourage link between home and school.
-Attendance of parents, Head Teacher, Class Teacher, SENCo and Support Staff at key meetings to enable effective dialogue and plan next steps.
+Links between home and school are encouraged via daily communication with parents/carers, log books, homework diaries and emails.
+Attendance of parents, Class Teacher, SENDCo and Support Staff at key meetings enables effective dialogue and planning of next steps.